 as you can see above, the Panthers were explicit in keeping these goals as clear and in plain language for everyone to understand.

-but what’s more is that, in keeping their goals as straight-forward by demanding freedom and bread, the system was less capable of distorting their vision through misrepresentation in the media. similarly, the Panthers were able to remain more accountable to each other in their opposition to colluding with oppressive social systems.
+but more than that, in keeping their goals as straight-forward by demanding freedom and bread, the system was less capable of distorting their vision through misrepresentation in the media. similarly, the Panthers were able to remain more accountable to each other in their opposition to colluding with oppressive social systems.

-a strong example of that is appreciating how outspoken the Panthers were in their opposition to the war in vietnam. they recognized it as an expression of u.s. imperialism against people of color, and so were unapologetic in refusing to support the capitalism and racism of war mongering in east asia.
+a strong example of that is appreciating how outspoken the Panthers were in their opposition to the war in vietnam. they recognized it as an expression of u.s. imperialism against people of colour, and so were unapologetic in refusing to support the capitalism and racism of war mongering in east asia.

 quoting Black Panther Party founder Bobby Seale,

 We do not fight exploitative capitalism with Black capitalism.

 this is an important lesson for animal defenders too, who often struggle to articulate the goals of what animal liberation look like for humans and animals.

 so often, the discussions about animal advocacy look like debates about abstract theories and long sermons about morality, all of which is largely inaccessible to understand but also relatively useless in daily lives of most people.

 and, of course, the system exploits this weakness, to misrepresent animal advocacy as both privileged foodies and as naive day-dreaming. because beyond the broad statements of wanting to “free animals”, it is rare to find examples of plain-language demands that express what exactly is needed to create space of sanctuary for earthlings in the short & long term.